spxbhuhb/zakadabar-stack/doc/internals/rui/Statements.md

 Lowering may change the type of the statement.
 Most notably, a block that contains a single statement is lowered into that statement.

+## Scopes

+Loops and higher order calls define a new "scope".
+This is because these two may execute the block or function more than once.
+This is trivial for loops, but also, higher order calls may use the passed function more than once.

+From compilation point of view, a new scope needs a new class to contain the fragments inside the scope.
+These must not be mixed with the fragments of the outer scope.

 ## Block